openseadragon/openseadragon/README.md

 ## Building from Source

-All command-line operations are scripted using Grunt (see http://gruntjs.com/) which is based on node.js (http://nodejs.org/).
-After installing node, you will need to run this command once to install the required packages:
+All command-line operations are scripted using [Grunt](http://gruntjs.com/) which is based on [Node.js](http://nodejs.org/).
+After installing Node, you will need to run this command once to install the required packages:

     npm install